-Metlakatla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Metlakatla is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Metlakatla who work in office and administrative support (11.51%), farm management occupations (11.20%) and maintenance occupations (8.68%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Metlakatla is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Metlakatla is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Metlakatla who work in teaching (15.19%), office and administrative support (12.59%), and management occupations (9.44%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Metlakatla has relatively fewer families with younger children, and/or college students.
 Combined, this makes Metlakatla a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One of the nice things about Metlakatla is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of Metlakatla is that there is very little traffic.
 The average commute to work is 9.81 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

 In Metlakatla, just 9.30% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.